 What’s more, is that the builders incorporated a preexisting Roman temple into the complex.
-It was built in the 2nd century AD, and while unclear which deity it was consecrated to, once housed a statue of Marcus Aurelius.
+It was built in the 2nd century AD, and while unclear which deity it was consecrated to, it once housed a statue of Marcus Aurelius.

 Speaking of pre-Christian religion in Olympos, the main deities worshipped here were Artemis, Appolo and their mother Leto.

 Olympos was divided into two halves, north and south, by the Olympos River.
 The river today appears more like a swamp, but it still cuts the archaeological site in two.